neo4jrb/neo4j-core/README.md

 ## Installation

+You can use this gem in two different ways:

+* embedded - talking directly to the database using the Neo4j Java API (only JRuby)
+* server   - talking to the Neo4j Server via HTTP (Both JRuby and MRI)

 ### Usage from Neo4j Server

 You need to install the Neo4j server.
-This can be done by included Rake file.
+This can be done by using a Rake task.

 Install the gem: